pkoperek/braindump/_posts/2014-10-04-hive-dual-table.md

 ```

 Hacky...
 But on the other hand pretty simple.
-The other way to do it is ... custom UDTF.
-Check how it can be done with this project: https://github.com/pkoperek/hive-single-row-udtf
+The other way to do it is ... write a custom UDTF.
+Check how it can be done with this project: [github](https://github.com/pkoperek/hive-single-row-udtf)

-Oracle docs on `DUAL`: http://docs.oracle.com/cd/B19306_01/server.102/b14200/queries009.htm
+Oracle docs on `DUAL`: [Oracle docs](http://docs.oracle.com/cd/B19306_01/server.102/b14200/queries009.htm)